kmturley/python-docker-amazon/README.md

 Run the server locally using python:

-    python manage.py createsuperuser
-    python manage.py migrate
     python manage.py runserver 0.0.0.0:8080

 Run the frontend locally using gulp:

     cd frontend
     npm start

-Or run the full server environment in Docker using:

-    eb local run

 Then visit the address: